software-students-spring2025/1-specification-exercise-swe-project1-team/README.md

 ## Activity Diagrams

-This is an UML diagram how a job seeker can find and apply job from the APP. assets/UML1.jpg
+This is an [UML](assets/UML1.jpg) diagram how a job seeker can find and apply job from the APP.

 This is an UML diagram how a business owner create a store profile so that they can present my products thorugh APP. assets/UML2.jpg